• Skip to main content

 Three former college football players, including one who once played for North Carolina State University, filed a class-action lawsuit against the NCAA in a federal court in Chattanooga, TN this week, according to the Associated Press.
 The former players allege the NCAA neglected its players’ health by failing to educate them about the risks of […]

-Filed Under: Cases in the News Tagged With: Class Action, Compensable Injury, North Carolina
+Filed Under: In the News, Traumatic Brain Injury Tagged With: Class Action, Compensable Injury, North Carolina

 June 16, 2010 By nicole